JDiaz0523/Psi_analysis/README.md

 ```
 This function is widely used for modeling neuronal activation waveforms, including simulations of synaptic conductances and other time-dependent neural processes.

-Important: The condition tau1 < tau2 must be satisfied.

 #### **Usage**
 do.dual.exp.pulse(`tau1`, `tau2`, `fs`, `t.max`)